 Book a consultation by calling 01865 231231 and selecting option 4.
 Alternatively, email ouh-tr.OxfordSTI@nhs.net and include your name, date of birth and phone number.

-OSHS is closed on weekends and public holidays.
+OSHS is closed in the evenings, on weekends and on public holidays.
 If you need out-of-hours care, call 111.
 You may need to go to an out-of-hours clinic or A&E.

 The main GUM (genitourinary medicine) clinic in Oxford is in Churchill Hospital, Old Rd, Headington, Oxford OX3 7LE.